Knox College has begun the first phase of a multi-year campus-wide accessibility study on its facilities! Acc...

 2 East South Street

-5. We invite the world in.
-The department hosts world-class artists, year-round--from Tuvan throat singers to Taiko drumming groups, from members of the renowned vocal quartet Anonymous 4, to Concertmaster of the Bolshoi Theater Ballet, Symphony and Chamber Orchestras Mikhail Tsinman, to Finnish composer Jaakko Mäntyjärvi.
-Our Jerome Mirza Jazz Residency brings renowned performers to campus, where they teach master classes and individual tutorials, participate in intensive workshops, present to the Knox community and produce a concert with the Knox student jazz musicians.
+3. We invite the world in.
+The department hosts world-class artists year-round.
+Our Jerome Mirza Jazz Residency brings renowned performers to campus, where they teach master classes and individual tutorials, participate in intensive workshops, and produce a concert with Knox student jazz musicians.

 4. We work at the frontier.
 The 2023 Cherry Street Combo plans to release Chameleon in the fall of 2023, an album of original compositions and arrangements, recorded in Chicago at the famed Electrical Audio Studios, during spring break 2023.
 Every year our students and faculty premiere new works, produce new scholarship, and collaborate on inspiring, unexpected new projects.
 Students engage in unique collaborative programs abroad like Knox in Cuba or Ghana.